Accel

 Series C in 2003

-Wily Technology, Inc. specializes in enterprise application management solutions across various sectors, including financial services, telecommunications, insurance, healthcare, and government.
-Founded in 1998 and headquartered in Brisbane, California, the company offers a range of products designed to enhance the performance and reliability of web applications and infrastructure.
-Key offerings include Introscope, a performance management tool; Customer Experience Manager, which alerts organizations to customer transaction issues; Portal Manager, an enterprise portal management solution; and Web Services Manager, which provides comprehensive performance management for web services.
-In addition to its product suite, Wily Technology also delivers professional and educational services to support its clients.
-The company has expanded its global presence with offices in Japan, Singapore, the United Kingdom, Germany, and France.
-As of 2006, Wily Technology operates as a subsidiary of CA, Inc.
+Wily Technology, Inc. is a provider of enterprise application management solutions, serving a diverse array of sectors including financial services, telecommunications, insurance, government, and healthcare.
+The company specializes in products that help organizations monitor and manage the health and availability of their web applications and infrastructure.
+Its key offerings include Introscope, a performance management tool; Customer Experience Manager, which identifies customer transaction issues; Portal Manager, an enterprise portal management solution; and Web Services Manager, designed for comprehensive performance management of web services.
+Founded in 1998 and headquartered in Brisbane, California, Wily Technology also has offices in Japan, Singapore, the United Kingdom, Germany, and France.
+In 2006, it became a subsidiary of CA, Inc.

 Entrisphere